kevinolega/callcentertrainingtips/_posts/2019-05-26-mae-malabon.md

 Mostly that you can have a shit situation but if you use your brain a little, even if you aren’t very intelligent, you can do well at work and make your life better.

-I wrote this post to honor her and also to inspire you.
+I wrote this lesson to honor her and also to inspire you.